vypxl/scar/README.md

 - Configuration manager
 - Tween
 - Asset manager
+- Some Builtin Components and Systems, will be expanded in the future
 - Easy to use scene/game state serialization for savegames. - Will be outsourced into https://github.com/colonlc/serialize.cr

 ## Not yet implemented features

-- Builtin Components and Systems e.g. position, drawable, physics, etc.
+- All Physics related stuff
+- Video playback
 - More features I cannot think of right now but will in my dev process ^^ + your proposals/contributions

 ## Installation